nicofretti/MAPF/README.md

 - Solve the map with the MAPF solver (CBS and CBS+DS)
 - Increase the number of agents and repeat the process

-#### Benchmark random
+#### 1 - Benchmark random
-The benchmark is based on random maps generated at runtime with a number of agents that varies from 4 to 18 with a step of 4.
+The benchmark is based on random maps generated at runtime with a number of agents that varies from 4 to 18 with a step of 2.
 For each number of agents the benchmark generate 25 maps and solve them with the MAPF solver.
+The time limit is set to 2 minutes and every cell of the map has the probability of 5% of being occupied.
 The benchmark is executed with the following command (it can take hours to finish):
 ```bash
 python run_experiments.py --benchmark random